-It consists of combination of carbonic acid and bicarbonate

-This system accounts for 65 % of buffering capacity in plasma and 40 % of buffering action in the whole body.
-Bicarbonate is regulated by the kidney (Metabolic component) while the carbonic acid is under respiratory regulation (Respiratory component).
+- It consists of combination of carbonic acid and bicarbonate - This system accounts for 65 % of buffering capacity in plasma - And 40 % of buffering action in the whole body. - Bicarbonate is regulated by the kidney (Metabolic component) - Carbonic acid is under respiratory regulation (Respiratory component).